2-DAY CLERGY ADVOCACY AND MEDIA TRAINING

-Clergy leaders are invited to participate in a one-of-a-kind Clergy Advocacy and Media Training on October 17-18, 2019, to be held at the historic headquarters of the National Council of Negro Women (the only African American owned building between the White House and Congress), 633 Pennsylvania Ave NW, in Washington, DC.
-MSDC equips clergy leaders to become more astute and effective in the public policy making process that directly impacts the lives of African Americans.
+You or your clergy leaders are invited to participate in a one-of-a-kind Clergy Advocacy and Media Training on October 17-18, 2019, at the historic headquarters of the National Council of Negro Women (the only African American owned building between the White House and Congress), 633 Pennsylvania Avenue, NW, Washington, DC.
+MSDC equips clergy to become more astute and effective in the public policy making process that directly impacts the lives of African Americans.
 Masters Series for Distinguished Clergy (MSDC), is a 2-day interactive session, hosted by Skinner Leadership Institute.

 This two-day course will include invaluable teaching on:

 - How to shape public policies, mock hearings, and congressional meetings.

 - How to shape real-time media messages through a mock press conference.

 - How to launch a church-based social media campaign.

 - How to impact public policy at the state level.

 - How to become part of a powerful network of clergy advocates.

 - How to lead from the inside/out as a high character difference-maker.

 WHAT YOU NEED FOR ENROLLMENT: Program includes meals, materials, and a new Clergy Leaders Advocacy Toolkit.
 Registration is limited and seats fill up fast for this practical hands-on clergy advocacy training.